pcc03/eS2S-Tutorial/install.md

 	- Enter the IP address and port number set for the server in Step 1
 	- Click the "SAVE" button
+	- Force quit the app and restart to make the change in effect

 - @GLASS,
 	- Enter the apps installed at step 2